 I like fish burgers made of salmon filets, but it's up to individual preference.
 Cod, tilapia, and tuna also work great for these recipes.
 Just make sure that the filets you buy are skinless.

-Combine with Taco Toppers
+Combine With Taco Toppers

 Incorporating fish meat into tacos is also a great way to add fish to your menu, especially if you're not usually a seafood lover.
 Many meat enthusiasts have started eating more fish this way.
 There's a good chance that even those who don't like fish won't mind, given that tacos are rich in powerful flavors that everyone loves, so they may not even notice the difference.